OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/notification-hubs/notification-hubs-windows-store-dotnet-get-started-wns-push-notification.md

             var hub = new NotificationHub("< your hub name>", "<Your DefaultListenSharedAccessSignature connection string>");
             var result = await hub.RegisterNativeAsync(channel.Uri);

-            // Displays the registration ID so you know it was successful if (result.RegistrationId != null)
+            // Displays hello registration ID so you know it was successful if (result.RegistrationId != null)
             {
                 var dialog = new MessageDialog("Registration successful: " + result.RegistrationId);